zulip/zulip-mobile/docs/howto/rn-from-git.md

 produce tend to be cryptic.
 See the "Troubleshooting" section below.
 Please add to it with any additional issues you run into and their solutions.

+**NOTE**: Although these instructions were tested and debugged when new, on RN 0.55; they haven't been updated for newer RN versions and will need some changes.

 ### One-time (per-machine) setup

 1. You'll need the Android SDK.
 You already have this if you've